RubingLi123/rubingli123.github.io/misc.md

     <div class="misc-section">
         <img class="misc-image" src="/static/img/marathon.PNG" alt="Photo 1">
         <div class="misc-text">
-            <h3>My First New York City Full Marathon</h3>
+            <h3>Running</h3>
             <p>
-                The most challenging section of the route is the Queensboro Bridge at mile 19, featuring a 5-mile uphill climb.
+            I completed my first New York City full marathon in November 2023.
+The most challenging section of the route was the Queensboro Bridge at mile 19, with its grueling 5-mile uphill climb—a true test for a casual runner like me.
+I followed a popular marathon training <a href="https://www.halhigdon.com/training/marathon-training/">program</a> , which has since inspired me to pursue more serious running.
             </p>
         </div>
     </div>